 This PT Plan has been prepared in line with the financial forecasts prepared as part of the Long Term Plan process.
-The next Long Term Plan will be adopted in June 2012 (refer section 13.2.4a.
-This PT Plan has also considered the funding requirements of NZTA and the GPS engagement document.
-Further detail on expenditure and funding levels is provided in section 14.
+The next Long Term Plan will be adopted in June 2012 (refer section 13.3.4a.
+This PT Plan has also considered the funding requirements of the NZTA and the GPS.
+Further details on expenditure and funding levels are provided in section 7.